allynt/django-singleton2/README.md

 All the stuff that other people seem to already know is described here.

+## Operating System

-I do all of my coding on Ubuntu because I'm not insane.
+I do all of my coding on Linux because I'm not insane.
+I use Xubuntu because Ubuntu is pretty standard, but I'm used to having lousy hardware and XFCE takes less processing power than Unity.
+Plus, I'm used to it.

+These days, a lot of development is done in Docker.
+So the underlying OS doesn't really matter.
+Still, if I can avoid virutalization I will.
+This Django Reusable App does not rely on Docker for development purposes.

 ## Project Structure

 First create the repository in GiHub.
 In theory this can be done from the command line using [gh]([https://cli.github.com/), but honestly, I find using the GitHub website GUI a lot more straightforward.
-Plus doing it this way can automatically create the "README.md", "LICENCE", and ".gitignore" files for you.
+Plus doing it this way can automatically create the "README.md" and "LICENCE" files for you.

-Once that has been done, clone the repository into your local filesystem and then setup the basic directory structure:
+Once that has been done, clone this repository into your local filesystem and then setup the basic directory structure:

 ```
 git clone git@github.com:allynt/django-singleton2.git django-singleton